PennyLaneAI/pennylane/doc/development/guide/documentation.rst

     to automatically generate API documentation pages for public classes and functions in ``doc/code/api``.

-    PennyLane displays the API using the **import path** --- rather than absolute path
-    --- of the documented code object.
+    PennyLane displays the API using the **import path**---rather than absolute path---of the documented code object.

 .. note::